aws-samples/serverless-patterns/private-apigw-cross-region/README.md

 * Select Region A as the deployment region
 * Enter the desired VPC CIDR block
 * Allow SAM CLI to create IAM roles with the required permissions
+* When prompted to save the configuration, choose a unique name for this template's configuration file

 4. Note the outputs from the deployment, including:
 * Remote VPC CIDR